simonfels/steam-achievements-organizer/README.md

   - info: games that are not in the steam-store anymore will not be returned from GetOwnedGames (e.g. https://api.steampowered.com/ISteamUserStats/GetPlayerAchievements/v0001/?appid=403570&key=${steamapikey}&steamid=76561197999852541)

 ### scraper
+- [ ] in general: improve performance and error handling
 - [ ] add error-handling for api-calls (there are sometimes games/achievements missing, when scraping)
 - [ ] call steam-api with parallel calls using curl_multi_exec / guzzle_http
   - try to benchmark with https://github.com/scottchiefbaker/php-benchmark to measure actual benefit